Puviarasu-S-E/Movie-Ticket-Booking-System/README.md

 - Multi-language support
 - Push notifications
 - Advanced admin analytics

-## 📄 License
-This project is created for educational purposes and portfolio showcase.

-## 👨‍💻 Author
-Created as a MERN Stack project for college final-year submission and portfolio showcase.

----

 **Note**: This is a simulation of a movie booking system.
 Payment processing is simulated and no real transactions are processed.